 SummerWorks Program Manager, Poverty Solutions Economic Mobility Fellowkchurley@umich.edu

-The Poverty Solutions Economic Mobility Fellows program is designed to help our government and community partners tackle long-term strategic objectives and analyze critical policy questions that they might otherwise not be able to pursue.
-Over the course of two years, Fellows take on strategic economic mobility objectives, informing programs and policies through the use of coalition building, action-based research, and data analysis.
-The Fellows not only address a critical need for talent and capacity, but also offer access to the University of Michigan’s world-class scholars and technical resources, expanding the capacity of government and community organizations to help more individuals and families find a path to upward mobility.
+The Poverty Solutions Economic Mobility Fellows program is designed to help our partners tackle long-term strategic objectives and analyze critical policy questions that they might otherwise not be able to pursue.
+Over the course of two years, fellows take on strategic economic mobility objectives, informing programs and policies through the use of coalition building, action-based research, and data analysis.
+The fellows not only address a critical need for talent and capacity, but also offer access to the University of Michigan’s world-class scholars and technical resources, expanding the capacity of government and community organizations to help more individuals and families find a path to upward mobility.

 Poverty Solutions launched its fellows program through our signature Partnership on Economic Mobility with the City of Detroit.
 There, fellows have tackled some of the city’s most pressing problems, from navigating the best ways to address homeless encampments to assessing home repair needs and reducing disparities in internet access.